freemn-del/freemn-del.github.io/index.md

  **`-O`**: **OS Detection**
    - Attempts to determine the operating system of the target by analyzing TCP/IP stack behavior and responses.

+ `-sI`: **Idle Scanning**
+- A stealthy scan method that uses a third-party system (called a "zombie") to scan a target.
+This method hides your IP address, making it hard for the target to trace the scan back to you.

  **`-p`**: **Port Specification**
    - Used to specify which ports to scan.
 Example: `-p 80,443` scans ports 80 and 443. `-p-` scans all 65,535 ports.